Something broke between February and August 2025, and I have receipts.

 They can try to filter out AI-generated content, but:

-- AI-generated content is increasingly hard to distinguish from human content
+AI-generated content is increasingly hard to distinguish from human content.
+Even AI detection tools are unreliable.

-- The sheer volume makes manual curation impossible
+The sheer volume makes manual curation impossible.
+You can’t manually verify billions of images or documents.

 It’s like trying to un-mix ingredients after you’ve baked a cake.
 The contamination is already throughout the system.